hmrc/income-tax-mtd-changelog/README.md

 ##### Added

+Get ITSA Status endpoint:

-A new enum value so that in the event a customer has opted out of MTD, their customer status will change and this can be identified by software.
+New value for enum `status` so that in the event a customer has opted out of MTD they can select `No Status`.

 #### Self Assessment Accounts